linear-b/gitstream/docs/troubleshooting.md

 jobs:
   gitStream:
     timeout-minutes: 5
-    # uncomment this condition, if you dont want any automation on dependabot PRs
+    # uncomment this condition, if you don't want any automation on dependabot PRs
     if: github.actor != 'dependabot[bot]'
     runs-on: ubuntu-latest
     name: gitStream workflow automation